micromdm/nanomdm/docs/quickstart.md

 [snip]
 ```

-The "8080"  is the listen address (port) of the  runing SCEP server, above.
+The "8080"  is the listen address (port) of the  running SCEP server, above.
 Note the URLs in the "Forwarding" section here (in our case here `https://fd2a766cc645.ngrok.io`).
 These are the public ngrok URLs that the SCEP service can be accessed using.
 You'll need this later.

 *Note: the default (free) ngrok time limit is 2 hours.
 Your proxy connection (and URL) will end after that time.
 You may start another proxy/tunnel but note that your URLs will change each time.*